-Affordable Housing programs support 4,429 income based apartments in Syracuse where households pay rent based on how much they earn.
+Rental assistance programs support 4,429 low-income homes in Syracuse where households pay rent based on how much they earn.
 For 2023, elgible households participating in federally assisted housing pay an average of $361 towards rent each month.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Syracuse Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 |Village of Manlius||Section 8 Housing Choice Voucher (HCV)|